 If you enroll in the Basic HSA, Baker Hughes does not make a contribution to the HSA for you.

 The amount you elect to contribute to your HSA will be deducted from your paycheck.
-If you enroll in the Premium HSA Plan for 2022, the employer contribution will be made at the time you get your second paycheck of 2022.
-You will not be able to make adjustments to your HSA contributions after November 1 of the plan year.
+If you enroll in the Premium HSA Plan for 2024, the employer contribution will be made at the time you get your second paycheck of 2024.
+You will not be able to make adjustments to your HSA contributions after November 1 of the current plan year.